ZiniaJoti/ziniajoti.github.io/_pages/about.md

 <div align="justify">

-Hello, This is Zinia Sultana Joti.
-I am a PhD student at New Jersey Institute of Technology.
-I have completed my bachelor's degree from Shahjalal University of Science and Technology, Sylhet, Bangladesh.
-I have completed the theoretical coursework (project incomplete) for a Master's degree under the weekend program in Applied Statistics and Data Science at Jahangirnagar University.
-You can navigate to different pages here to see my works.
+Hello, I’m **Zinia Sultana Joti**, a PhD student in Mechanical Engineering at the *[New Jersey Institute of Technology](https://www.njit.edu/)*.
+I completed my bachelor’s degree in Mechanical Engineering at *Shahjalal University of Science and Technology* and later pursued a master’s degree in Applied Statistics and Data Science at *Jahangirnagar University* under the weekend program(project incomplete).

-My current research focus is on using Generative AI on biological materials.
-Previously, I worked with Molecular Dynamics simulations to learn more about High-Entropy Alloys, Dislocations, and deformation mechanisms in single-crystal nanostructures.
+My current research focuses on applying **Generative AI to the study of biological materials**, where computational intelligence meets the complexities of material behavior.
+Previously, I worked with **Molecular Dynamics simulations** to explore high-entropy alloys, dislocations, and deformation mechanisms in single-crystal nanostructures.
+These experiences have nurtured my interest in bridging traditional modeling methods with data-driven approaches to better understand materials at multiple scales.

+You can explore the different sections of this site to learn more about my research, projects, and academic journey.

 </div>